ivkram/specvizitor/README.md

 [![astropy](http://img.shields.io/badge/powered%20by-AstroPy-orange.svg?style=flat)](http://www.astropy.org/)

 Specvizitor is a Python GUI application for a visual inspection of astronomical spectroscopic data.
-The main goal is to provide a flexible tool for classifying **large** and **homogeneous** spectroscopic samples of galaxies, which is a typical case for blind spectroscopic surveys.
+The main goal is to provide a flexible tool for classifying **large** and **homogeneous** spectroscopic samples of galaxies, which is a typical case for blind spectroscopic surveys, including JWST WFSS surveys.
 Originally developed for the JWST Cycle 1 program [FRESCO](https://jwst-fresco.astro.unige.ch), this software can be easily adapted for a variety of spectroscopic data sets represented in standard data formats used in the astronomy community (FITS, ASCII, etc.).

 For installation instructions, see the [online documentation](https://ivkram.github.io/specvizitor/).